 Also, according to clinical observations, local trauma or injury plays a role in the development of leg ulcers.
 This means preventive strategies as simple as wearing younger adults and older children protective leggings with non-elastic leg orthoses with ankle straps might help prevent injuries that would cause leg ulcers.

 Other things to do or ways to prevent the occurrence of leg ulcers in patients of sickle cell disease include:

 Leg ulcers in sickle cell patients are prevalent.
 It is, in fact, one of the major complications of Sickle Cell Disease (SCD).
 Most times, SCD patients with this complication don’t get optimal care, and that is due to a range of factors such as prolonged healing, reoccurrence and pain.
 For this reason, prevention and early intervention should be the first line of action in managing the condition.

 It is also important for healthcare professionals to educate patients and the public on leg ulcer preventive measures while also improving the complex care of sickle cell patients with leg ulcers.
 Struggling with leg ulcer derivative of sickle cell disease?
 Speak to a Doctor on KompleteCare for optimal care and management.

 David Boboye is a supernumerary resident doctor of family medicine in National Hospital Abuja.
-He graduated from College of Medicine of the University of Lagos, and did his Internship in Lagos University Teaching Hospital – LUTH, Idi-Araba, Lagos.
+He graduated from the College of Medicine of the University of Lagos and did his Internship in Lagos University Teaching Hospital – LUTH, Idi-Araba, Lagos.